chromice/ae/README.md

 # æ

-æ |aʃ| is a low-level web framework written in PHP with a simple goal behind it: *Make a framework that does as little as possible,  but not less*.
+æ |aʃ| is a low-level web framework written in PHP with a simple goal in mind: *Make a framework that does as little as possible,  but not less*.
 The actual code base is minuscule and only what you are actively using is loaded and being kept in memory.

 It requires PHP version 5.3 or higher, and a recent version of MySQL and Apache with mod_rewrite.